0n0w1c/electric-grid/readme.md

 Wiring rules are relaxed, permitting copper wire connections between any of the transmission only poles.

 *Limitations:*
-Transformator copper wire connections are not included in blueprints.
+Transformator wire connections are not visible in blueprints.
+Attempts are made for up to 1 minute, to restore the wire connections.

 *Helpful Mods:*
 [Wire Tools](https://mods.factorio.com/mod/WireTools) - Isolates selected poles into a separate electric network